Keynote & Panels – Spring 2020

 - Robin Quinn (M) Award-winning LA Book coach and editor

-3:30 PDT — The World Is Getting Closer: How Digital Media Is Changing Society
+3:30 PT — The World Is Getting Closer: How Digital Media Is Changing Society

 We’ve adapted to social media and the internet for a generation, but suddenly we are using it like never before.
 Technology gives us the ability to stay connected, but how is that impacting social interaction in the age of social distancing?
 This panel discussion explores the way digital media is bringing us together and how we can adapt to this shifting platform.

 - Brandyn Cross, Screenwriter, director, producer, musician, and author of The Legacy Book Series

 - Debra Eckerling, Author of Your Goal Guide: A Roadmap for Setting, Planning, and Achieving Your Goals and founder of the D*E*B METHOD®

 - Celeste Duckworth, Author, President of Vertikal Life Magazine, and host of A Taste of Ink LIVE Radio Program

 - Kathleen Kaiser, President of the national literary organization Writers & Publishers Network (formerly SPAWN) and founder of Kathleen Kaiser & Associates

 - Ryan Southwick, Author of The Z-Tech Chronicles and software developer in 3-D gaming and mission-critical business applications for the medical industry

 - Monica Matulich (M) Senior VP PRHollywood and senior business and marketing consultant to Fortune 500 companies including Coca-Cola and Disney